Coinautics-io/Sample-texting/README.md

 Hello, I'm on Board.
 Mohammed-Huzaifa here.

-Hello! , I'm as well!
+Hello! , I'm in as well!